- Last Updated: Tuesday, 08 September 2020 16:35

 Supporting your direct care

-The Trust uses your personal information to provide healthcare to you, and for purposes directly related to that healthcare (such as booking and managing appointments).
+The Trust uses your personal information to provide healthcare to you and for purposes directly related to that healthcare (such as booking and managing appointments).

 Your information may be used for clinical audit, where the team involved in your care and those working to support them will check the quality and outcomes of the treatment provided.

-If you receive care from other health & social care professionals, we may share with them the information we hold about you, to improve your care.
+If you receive care from other health & social care professionals, we may share with them the information we hold about you to improve your care.
 In some cases, such as where we deliver a service jointly with other healthcare provider organisations, we will share information about all patients receiving that service.
 The department where you are being treated will be able to tell you if this applies for the particular type of care you are receiving.

 Supporting other medical purposes

 The Trust may use information about you, and the care you have received, to improve the healthcare we provide to all patients.
 This includes medical research, monitoring and improving our services, and for other medical purposes where we believe there is a public benefit.
-If your information would be shared outside the team which provided care to you, or those working to support them, we would first anonymise it so that you cannot be identified.
+If your information would be shared outside the team that provided care to you, or those working to support them, we would first anonymise it so that you cannot be identified.

 We also use your information to ensure we are paid correctly for the services that we have delivered.

 - The Trust regularly participates in national surveys (such as the A&E Survey), where some of our patients are invited to complete questionnaires.
-We would exclude your information completely from this type of survey.
+We would exclude your information completely from this type of survey

 - The Trust is required to submit data on hospital attendances to a national database known as the Secondary Uses Service.
-We cannot exclude your data, but we would anonymise it so that you cannot be identified.
+We cannot exclude your data, but we would anonymise it so that you cannot be identified

 What your objection covers